jijoel/web-development-notes/testing.md

     }
 ```

-Testing with an Arrray Repository <a name="laravel-array-repo">
+Testing with an Array Repository <a name="laravel-array-repo">
 -----------------------------------------------------------------

 We can get fast, solid testing with an array repository, which basically stubs the functionality we need.
 Here's the critical pieces: